For those who aren’t bean fans this dish may change your mind. Canned beans come together with fresh in a lovely combination.

 After 5 minutes of simmering toss in the green beans and give a quick stir.
 Then add the fish.
 Let cook for 3-5 minutes.
 Just until the fish is cooked through but not overdone.
 Taste and adjust seasoning (add more salt or pepper if necessary).
 Serve in bowls and enjoy.

 This dish does well with some sauce vierge spooned on top!
-Check out that recipe on the main page.
+Check out that recipe below.